Jada Pinkett Smith

 Throughout the latter half of the '90s, Jada appeared in films such as "The Nutty Professor" (1996) with Eddie Murphy, "Set It Off" (1996) with Queen Latifah, "Scream 2" (1997), "Woo" (1998), and "Bamboozled" (2000).

-An unsettling incident occurred on the set of "The Nutty Professor," which Jada later recounted on her show Red Table Talk.
-Having enjoyed alcohol since high school, she added drugs to the mix upon moving to Los Angeles.
-During filming, she lost consciousness after consuming an excessive amount of illicit pills.
-She lied to her colleagues, claiming she had taken expired medication, but the episode served as a wake-up call, prompting her to take control of her life.
+A disturbing incident happened on the set of "The Nutty Professor," which Jada later opened up about on her show Red Table Talk.
+She'd been drinking since high school, and when she moved to Los Angeles, she added drugs to the mix.
+During filming, she passed out after taking too many pills.
+She lied to her colleagues, claiming she'd taken expired medication, but the incident was a wake-up call that made her get her life together.

 I was drinking hard in high school, too, and when I got out here I was doing cocktails.
 So, ecstasy, alcohol, weed.
 Let me tell you, I was having myself a little ball...
 I went to work high and it was a bad batch of ecstasy.
 And I passed out and I told everybody that I must have had old medication in a vitamin bottle.
 But I'll tell you what I did, though.
 I got my a** together and got on that set.
 That was the last time.

-In 1997, she married Will Smith and subsequently adopted the double-barreled surname Pinkett-Smith.
+In 1997, she married Will Smith and took the hyphenated surname Pinkett-Smith.
 Alongside her husband, she starred in the sports drama "Ali," where Will portrayed the legendary boxer Muhammad Ali, and Jada played his wife, Sonji Roi.

 Jada and Will in Ali